cybersectroll/TrollAMSI/README.md

 This new technique is called "Reflection with method swapping".
 Opens doors for other techniques such as ETW and CLM possibly(?).
 Uses reflection to get a handle to the "ScanContent" method and updates it to point to a method we control.

+*Note: PrepareMethod() is not neccessary but preferred for both the "raw powershell" and .cs versions

 ## Inspiration
 https://practicalsecurityanalytics.com/new-amsi-bypass-using-clr-hooking/